 A permit is required to disturb or remove endangered species habitat any time of year, but even permit-holders cannot disturb golden-cheeked warbler habitat between March 1 and August 31.
 This means no cutting down trees and avoiding noisy construction disturbances during this 6-month period.

-Q: When will construction begin on the Solera Reserve senior living facility?
+Q: When is construction be expected to be completed on the Solera Reserve senior community facility?

 Q: When will construction begin on the Camelback PUD?

 Q: Where can I learn more about the Carol Lee Preserve?

 A: The preserve is not a public park but a nature preserve with guided hikes and volunteer opportunities that can be found at www.austintexas.gov/wildlandevents.
 Read more about Carol Lee Preserve's history here.

 Want to know when roads near you will be affected by construction?